qwe2820435o2/SceneGuide/Design/Performance optimization for MongoDB Design/Performance Optimization For MongoDB (2) - Optimization Direction.md

 ```
 Due to historical reasons, authority authentication was not configured before, and there are certain security risks

+Therefore, this time we need to improve the authentication mechanism and add permission control
 ```

 ## 2. Version